rishu123456/Currency-Convertor-with--predictions/README.md

-#  Currency Converter with Live Rates & Offline Support
+#  Currency Converter with Predictions

 A modern currency converter web application built with **React**, featuring:

+-   Real-time currency conversion using ExchangeRate API - Where any currecny can be converted to any other dynamically based on exchange rates.
--  Live exchange rates via [ExchangeRate.host](https://exchangerate.host)
+-  Live exchange rates dynamically based on the selections, via [ExchangeRate.host](https://exchangerate.host)
--  7-day exchange rate trend graph (Chart.js)
+-  7-day exchange rate trend graph dynamically based on selection (Chart.js)
 -  Offline mode with persisted data (Redux + Redux Persist)
 - 📉 Error handling with auto-retry mechanism for API calls
 -  Built using Vite + React + TailwindCSS + Redux Toolkit